-Torben G. Andersen^a, Tim Bollerslev^b and Francis X. Diebold^c
+Torben G. Andersena, Tim Bollerslevb and Francis X. Dieboldc

-First Draft: September 2003 This Version: June 2005
+First Draft: September 2003 This Version: August 2005

-Abstract: A rapidly growing literature has documented important improvements in financial return volatility measurement and forecasting performance through the use of realized variation measures constructed from the summation of high-frequency squared returns coupled with relatively simple reduced-form time series modeling procedures.
-Building on recent theoretical results in Barndorff-Nielsen and Shephard (2004a, 2005) for related bi-power variation measures involving the sum of adjacent absolute high-frequency returns, the present paper provides a practical and robust framework for non-parametrically measuring and assessing the statistical significance of the jump component in asset return volatility.
-Exploiting these ideas for a decade of high-frequency five-minute returns for the DM/\$ exchange rate, the S&P500 market index, and the 30-year U.S. Treasury bond yield, we find the jump component of the price process to be distinctly less persistent than the continuous sample path variation process.
-Also, the occurrences of many of the most significant jumps appear to be directly associated with specific macroeconomic news announcements.
-Moreover, including the time series of significant jumps along with the measurements of the corresponding continuous sample path variability in an easy-to-implement reduced form HAR-RV-CJ volatility forecasting model, we find that almost all of the predictability in the daily, weekly and monthly volatilities come from the lagged continuous variation process.
-Our results thus set the stage for a number of interesting future econometric developments and important financial applications by separately modeling, forecasting and pricing the continuous and jump components of total return variation process.
+Abstract: A rapidly growing literature has documented important improvements in financial return volatility measurement and forecasting via use of realized variation measures constructed from high-frequency returns coupled with simple modeling procedures.
+Building on recent theoretical results in Barndorff-Nielsen and Shephard (2004a, 2005) for related bi-power variation measures, the present paper provides a practical and robust framework for non-parametrically measuring the jump component in asset return volatility.
+In an application to the DM/\$ exchange rate, the S&P500 market index, and the 30-year U.S. Treasury bond yield, we find that jumps are both highly prevalent and distinctly less persistent than the continuous sample path variation process.
+Moreover, many jumps appear directly associated with specific macroeconomic news announcements.
+Separating jump from non-jump movements in a simple but sophisticated volatility forecasting model, we find that almost all of the predictability in daily, weekly, and monthly return volatilities comes from the non-jump component.
+Our results thus set the stage for a number of interesting future econometric developments and important financial applications by separately modeling, forecasting, and pricing the continuous and jump components of the total return variation process.

-Keywords: Continuous-time methods; jumps; quadratic variation; realized volatility; bi-power variation; high-frequency data; volatility forecasting; macroeconomic news; HAR-RV model; HAR-RV-CJ model.
+Keywords: Continuous-time methods; jumps; quadratic variation; realized volatility; bi-power variation; high-frequency data; volatility forecasting; macroeconomic news; HAR-RV model; HAR-RV-CJ model